 Kelly | Foodtasia

-These fig preserves must be so wonderful, Valentina!
+These fig preserves are so wonderful, Valentina!
 Love the vanilla in them!

 valentina